Code-Institute-Submissions/the-monkees-7/README.md

 6. On the Event Bookings page the user can also read reviews from previous customers, where a star rating is also displayed for 3 headings: "Live Performance", "Audience Interaction", "Value"

+7. The Merchandise page allows fans to browse through various items to buy, such as Albums, Singles, Clothing and Accessories.
+    The website displays the items through the use of a reusable grid, that additional items can easily be added to.
-7. There is an option to include a page to display Merchandise available for fans to buy, but this has not yet been implemented.
+    It is planned to have a link on each item image which would add the item to the user's basket, this has not yet been implemented.

 ### Existing Features
 - Latest Music - this section allows the user to scroll through a selected list of singles on the Home page and play any of these through the use of an audio bar.